antirez/c64-kitty/README.md

 It is highly recommended to run the demo with audio on (on Mac and Linux).
 Unfortunately another incredible demo by Linus, Nine, is still not compatible with this emulator.

+## Other useful options

+**--zoom**

+Changes the number of characters used to render the C64 screen.
+For example, to double the x/y size (four times the surface) use:

+        --zoom 2

+You can use any number from 0.25 to 10.

 ## Credits

 * C64 chips implementations by Andre Weissflog.